andrenrwn/svglogomaker/README.md

 ## Testing

+Run the following bash script to start unit testing with jest:
+./start_test.sh

-This utility uses jest for testing components of the shapes.mjs module.
+SVG Logo Maker uses jest for testing components of the shapes.mjs module.
 Jest may not be supported natively and you may get errors like this:

 `SyntaxError: Cannot use import statement outside a module`